Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 ### SSL

 Create SSL certificates if the broker is intended to listen on SSL.
-This [shell script](https://github.com/Dwijad/Bitnami-Kafka-Helm-Chart/blob/main/certs/generate_ssl_cert.sh) along with other configuration file will automate the process of creating SSL certs.
+This [shell script](https://github.com/Dwijad/Bitnami-Kafka-Helm-Chart/blob/main/certs/generate_ssl_cert.sh) along with other configuration files will automate the process of creating SSL certs.

     $ mkdir -p kafka/certs && cd kafka/certs
     $ Get/Place generate_ssl_cert.sh, broker-{n}.conf in kafka/certs